 It is recognised that a good internal audit plan should achieve a balance between clearly setting out the planned audit work and retaining flexibility to respond to changing risks and priorities during the year.
 As the year progresses, it is likely that the risks and organisational priorities will change, resulting in changes to the plan.
-This is an issue within the local authority environment at this moment, particularly as the sector emerges from Covid-19 and the pace of change and high level of uncertainty affecting the risk environment.
+This is an issue within the local authority environment at this moment, particularly with regards to the pace of change and high level of uncertainty affecting the risk environment.